 Ohio River Greenway

-Stretching from downtown Jeffersonville to downtown New Albany, the Ohio River Greenway is a 7.5-mile trail that hugs the Ohio River’s edge.
+Stretching from downtown Jeffersonville to downtown New Albany, the Ohio River Greenway is a 7.5-mile pathway that hugs the Ohio River’s edge.
 You will see gorgeous views of the river, the dam, and the forest, all of which offer picnic spots.
 With this trail, you really can’t go wrong, but Ashland Park is a great spot overlooking the Louisville skyline for a picnic with your Valentine.

 Charlestown State Park / Rose Island